ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ---
 In this post, we will understand, how to easily get started with CDK in .NET.

-CDK stands for Cloud Development Kit.
-CDK allows developers to provision the resources in AWS cloud programatically.
-CDK supports a variety of programming languages inclding C#, Java, Python, Go, JavaScript & TypeScript.
+CDK stands for **Cloud Development Kit**.
+CDK allows developers to provision the resources in AWS cloud programmatically.
+CDK supports a variety of programming languages including C#, Java, Python, Go, JavaScript & TypeScript.

 ## Step 1: Install CDK CLI
 Run below command to install CDK CLI using NPM.